Conflux-Chain/CIPs/CIPs/cip-31.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the CIP.-->
-Add a new internal contract Create2Factory in the genesis block, which is used to deploy smart contracts with create2 op code.
+Add a new contract Create2Factory in the genesis block, which is used to deploy smart contracts with create2 op code.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-Create a new internal contract Create2Factory in genesis block with a fixed private key and fixed nonce.
+Create a new contract Create2Factory in genesis block with a fixed private key and fixed nonce.

 ## Motivation
 <!--The motivation is critical for CIPs that want to change the Conflux protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the CIP solves.
 CIP submissions without sufficient motivation may be rejected outright.-->